Command Staff

 Antonio “Tony” Cortina started his career as a police officer with the San Marino Police Department in 1997.
 In 1999, he lateraled to the West Covina Police Department.
 As an officer, he worked patrol, became a police K9 handler, and worked as a detective with the Department’s Special Enforcement Team (SET).
 Soon after, Tony was promoted to the rank of corporal and became a field training officer (FTO) and eventually was assigned as the Department’s training manager, responsible for department-wide training.

 Upon being promoted to the rank of lieutenant, Tony served as a watch commander, was assigned a service area of the City to oversee and manage the Department’s canine unit and jail operations.
-Tony was then 2021 and oversaw the patrol division.
+Tony was then promoted to captain in 2021 and oversaw the patrol division.

 Chief Tony Cortina has a bachelor’s degree in organizational leadership from Penn State University and has completed his master’s degree in law enforcement and public safety leadership from the University of San Diego.
 He is also the recipient of the FBI-LEEDA Trilogy Award, he is a California Office of Emergency Services (OES) state-certified emergency management specialist and a graduate of the POST Supervisory Leadership Institute.